 [s.
 17S]

-[Heading amended by No. 19 of 2010 s.
+[Heading inserted by No. 24 of 1914 s.
+11 (as amended by No. 40 of 1957 s.
+21); amended by No. 19 of 2010 s.
 4.]

-1. To pay principal and interest
+1. Grantor to pay principal and interest

 That the grantor will pay to the grantee the principal and interest money secured, or intended to be secured, by such bill of sale, at the time and in manner therein provided for payment thereof.

+[Clause 1 inserted by No. 24 of 1914 s.
+11.]

-2. Not to remove the chattels
+2. Grantor not to remove chattels

 That the grantor will not, without the consent in writing of the grantee, sell or exchange any of the chattels comprised in such bill of sale, or remove any of the said chattels from the premises mentioned therein, and will at all times keep such personal chattels in good order and condition.

+[Clause 2 inserted by No. 24 of 1914 s.
+11.]

-3. Not to suffer the goods to be taken in execution
+3. Grantor not to suffer goods to be taken in execution

 That the grantor will not suffer the chattels comprised in such bill of sale to be distrained for any rent, rates, or taxes, nor suffer any execution to be levied against his goods or chattels, nor become bankrupt, call a meeting of his creditors, or enter into a personal insolvency agreement.

-[Clause 3 amended by No. 18 of 2009 s.
+[Clause 3 inserted by No. 24 of 1914 s.
+11; amended by No. 18 of 2009 s.
 12(4).]

-4. To produce receipts for rent, etc.
+4. Grantor to produce receipts for rent etc.

 That the grantor will produce to the grantee, upon demand, the last receipt for all rent, rates, and taxes in respect of the premises whereon the chattels shall be.

+[Clause 4 inserted by No. 24 of 1914 s.
+11.]

-5. To enter and view the goods, etc.
+5. Grantee may enter and view goods etc.

 That the grantee may, by himself or his agents, at all reasonable times, enter upon the grantor’s premises whereon the chattels are kept, and view the state and condition thereof, and that the grantor will show forth and produce to the grantee all and singular the chattels comprised in such bill of sale, and permit the grantee to take an inventory thereof.

+[Clause 5 inserted by No. 24 of 1914 s.
+11.]

-6. Power of sale in case of default
+6. Grantee’s power of sale etc. in case of default